Saint Anne's Church, Poznań

-The Parish of St. Anne in Poznań, erected in 1948, is a Roman Catholic parish belonging to the Poznań-Lazarus deanery of Poznań Archdiocese in Poznań, Poland.
+The Parish of St. Anne in Poznań, erected in 1948, is a Roman Catholic parish belonging to the Poznań-Lazarus deanery in the Archdiocese of Poznań in Poznań, Poland.
 It is located on 13 Limanowskiego Street in Poznań's St. Lazarus.

 History

 Before World War II, evangelical Germans in Poznań lacked facilities for worship, despite being a significant portion of the population (about 30 percent).
 Meanwhile, Catholic residents in the Poznań Lazarus district worshipped at the Parish of Our Lady of Sorrows.
 To address the need of the Protestant community, a church dedicated to Christ (Christuskirche) was constructed between 1904 and 1907.
 This church served the German population well until after World War II, when a large numbers of the German community left the city.

 In 1945 the church was designated for Catholic services.
 Pastoral ministry was performed by priests from the nearby parish church, St. Michael the Archangel.
 On April 1, 1948, Archbishop Walenty Dymek issued a decree creating a new St. Anne Parish.
 The first pastor was Rev. Tadeusz Nowakowski, former administrator of the Parish of St. Michael.

 The church underwent its first renovation after an initiative to change the interior to match the Catholic liturgy requirements.
 In 1956, a team led by Prof. Wacław Taranczewski commissioned murals to be completed in the sanctuary.
 In subsequent years, a rectory and a parish house were also added.
 In 1988, the state authorities formally transferred the buildings and land to the ownership of the parish.